thomas5564/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `LambdaLab` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Grade an exercise**

-**Precondition: A student has submitted their programming exercise**

-**MSS**

-1. User receives notification that a student has submitted the exercise
-2. User navigates to student's submission on GitHub via notification
-3. User returns after grading student's submission on GitHub
-4. User marks exercise as graded in LambdaLab
-5. LambdaLab updates statistics
-    Use case ends.

-**Extensions**

-* 1a.
-User doesn't want to grade student's exercise now
-    * 1a1.
-User dismisses the notification
-      Use case ends.
-* 1b.
-User accidentally dismisses notification
-    * 1b1.
-User goes to student's profile
-    * 1b2.
-User navigates to student's submission on GitHub via link in student's profile Use case resumes at Step 3

 **Use case: Mark student attendance**

 **MSS**

 1. User wants to mark attendance, enters student name and lab number using the command format
-2. LambdaLab validates the student index and lab number
+2. System validates the student index and lab number
-3. LambdaLab marks the student’s attendance for the specified lab
+3. System marks the student’s attendance for the specified lab
-4. LambdaLab confirms that attendance for <studentName> is marked for lab number <labNumber>
+4. System confirms that attendance for <studentName> is marked for lab number <labNumber>
     Use case ends.

 **Extensions**

 * 1a.
 User provides an an invalid index
     * 1a1.
-LambdaLab displays error message
+System displays error message
     * 1a2.
 User re-enters a valid index

       Use case resumes at Step 2
 * 1b.
 User provides an invalid lab number (non-numeric, zero, negative, or out-of-range)
     * 1b1.
-Lambdalab displays error message
+System displays error message
     * 1b2.
 User re-enters a valid lab number

       Use case resumes at Step 2
 * 3a.
 Attendance for the student in that lab number has already been marked
     * 3a1.
-LambdaLab displays message to indicate that attendance is already marked for <studentName> in lab number <labNumber>
+System displays message to indicate that attendance is already marked for <studentName> in lab number <labNumber>

       Use case ends.